zackchase/python-wow/README.md

-# Python, so easy, wow!
+# Python, so easy, wow.

 This  repo houses a collection of cheat-sheet/tutorials for teaching the basic concepts Python quickly